This post contains affiliate links, which earn revenue for this site at no extra cost to you. See my disclosure policy here.

-And today, I’m going to share the details about how we have two smart phones and a $21/month bill.
+And today, I’m going to share the details about how we have four smartphones for about $20 each per month!

 The provider that we use is Ting Wireless.
 Basically, it’s a bit like a pay-as-you go sort of plan, and there’s no contract involved (yay!).